mattdesl/fontpath-gl/README.md

 `cells` is optional, but indexing will produce more efficient rendering.

-You can also require `fontpath-gl/triangulate` which exposes the default `triangulateGlyph` function.
+You can also `require('fontpath-gl/triangulate')` which exposes the default `triangulateGlyph` function.

 See the [demo](demo/) folder for an example of custom triangulation.